 “I just heard of a Chinese fashion manufacturer who installed SAP S/4HANA and reports a game changing improvement of the MRP2 run from more than 24 hours to under two hours.
 My advice for the smaller and midsize SAP Business Suite customers is to carefully watch the early adopters, soon approaching 2000, especially in related industries.” ‒Hasso Plattner

 There are several curious things about this statement.
 First, This occurred before November 30, 2015.
 However, Hasso implies that this company moved from the pre-HANA version of SAP enterprise software — known as ECC — to HANA.
 (Yet, this earlier software runs on HANA.)
 He states that the Chinese company purchased and implemented S4 EM.
-However, as of June 2016, S4 EM was still some way away from full release.
+However, as of June 2016, S4 EM was still some way away from the full release.
 Only S4 Finance — previously called SAP Simple Finance — is available for purchase.

-So the first question is how it is possible that this Chinese fashion manufacturer was even using S/4HANA for MRP.
+So the first question is how is it possible that this Chinese fashion manufacturer was even using S/4HANA for MRP.

-But if we leave this issue to the side for a moment (it is an important question, but let us take this in stages), the question of how placing MRP on an analytics database versus a transaction processing database made such a difference in the MRP runtime is an important one.
+But if we leave this issue to the side for a moment (it is an important question, but let us take this in stages), the matter of how placing MRP on an analytics database versus a transaction processing database made such a difference in the MRP runtime is an important one.